DevonGifford/ClearScore--TechnicalAssignment/README.md

 _coming soon ..._

 ❌ MEN (Mongo, Express, Node) stack websites <br>
-_This proof of concept doesn't have a dedicated backend and instead uses a serverless PostgreSQL database ..._
+_This proof of concept doesn't have a dedicated backend..._

 ❌ We build using the Webpack module bundler and Lerna package manager <br/>
-_This app uses vite and thus uses it's own ezbuild bundler/builder ..._
+_This app uses vite and thus uses vite's own ezbuild bundler/builder ..._

 </div>